dunhamsteve/newt/README.md

   - should the environment be lazy?
 - [ ] look into Lennart.newt issues
 - [ ] figure out how to add laziness (might have to be via the monad)

+### References

+"Unifiers as Equivalences" has unification with types.
+Look into adapting some of that (or at least read/understand it).
+Indexed types are mentioned here.

+"Elaborating Dependent (Co)pattern Matching" describes building case trees.
+Section 5.2 has the algorithm.

+"A prettier printer" was the basis of the pretty printer.

+"Elaboration Zoo" was a resource for typechecking and elaboration.
+In particular pattern unification and handling of implicits is based on that.

+### Misc Notes

 So smalltt has TopVar with a Level. typechecking binders end up as top too.